Why Is My Mic Hissing? 7 Easy Fixes for Background Static (2026)

 Sounds like: An old radio, popping, or random clicks.

-Fix #1: The “Gain Staging” Mistake (Most Common)
+Fix #1: The “Gain Staging” Mistake (The Main Reason Why Your Mic is Hissing)

 The #1 reason people search for why is my mic hissing is that they have their volume knob turned to 100%.

 The Science: Every microphone has a “Self-Noise.”
 Think of your mic like a camera.
 If you try to take a photo in the dark and turn the brightness (ISO) to the max, the photo becomes grainy.
-Similarly, if you turn your mic gain to 100%, you amplify the “grain” (hiss) of the microphone.
+Similarly, if you turn your mic gain to 100%, you amplify the “grain” (microphone hiss) of the device.

 ❌ 100% Gain